Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 C&O Canal, Georgetown, Washington DC, USA

-Anyone planning a trip to DC should make the time to visit Georgetown – and a short Metro ride to Rosslyn Station and then the cheap DC Circulator bus will get you there from Arlington Cemetery.
+Anyone planning a trip to DC should make time to visit Georgetown.
+A short Metro ride to Rosslyn Station and then the cheap DC Circulator bus will get you there from Arlington Cemetery.

 Located along the Potomac River, Georgetown was established as a trading post long before Washington DC existed.
-In fact, the entire district is now labeled as a National Historic Landmark.
+The entire district is now labeled as a National Historic Landmark.

 Things To Do in Georgetown DC

-Over the decades, many DC elites have called Georgetown home – and the neighborhood is known for its posh boutique shops and high-end fashion stores.
+Over the decades, many DC elites have called Georgetown home.
+The neighborhood is known for its posh boutique shops and high-end fashion stores.
 However, shopping is just one of the many reasons to visit Georgetown.

-Active travelers can go to Key Bridge Boathouse to rent equipment for a river adventure – like kayaking or stand up paddle boarding.
+Active travelers can go to Key Bridge Boathouse to rent equipment for kayaking or stand up paddle boarding.
 However, all visitors will enjoy a leisurely walk along the Georgetown Waterfront Promenade.

 The Chesapeake and Ohio Canal Towpath is also terrific for picturesque treks.
-Exploring the Georgetown University campus is an excellent way to ease into the evening.
+We find that exploring the Georgetown University campus is an excellent way to ease into the evening.

 Dinner in Georgetown

-Stay in Georgetown on the second night of your DC Trip Itinerary for an entertaining evening.
-For something upscale, dine at the legendary Martin’s Tavern, a family-run restaurant serving classic American fare since 1933 – then sip after-dinner drinks overlooking the river at The Graham.
+Stay in Georgetown for an entertaining evening.
+For something upscale, dine at the legendary Martin’s Tavern, a family-run restaurant serving classic American fare since 1933.
+Then sip after-dinner drinks overlooking DC at The Rooftop at the Graham.

-Visitors looking for something a little more casual should go to Church Hall for local craft beer, pub grub and arcade games – then toss a few back at Mr. Smith’s, a fun piano bar.
-Or, if the campus crowd is more your scene, go underground to The Tombs for burgers and pitchers of beer.
+Those looking for something a little more casual should go to Clubhouse for local craft beer, pub grub and arcade games.
+Mr. Smith’s, a fun saloon and piano bar, is another good option.
+If the campus crowd is more your scene, go underground to The Tombs for burgers and pitchers of beer.

 How To Plan a Trip to Washington DC by JetSettingFools.com